 When giving a food your baby hasn’t had before, give it at least three days in a row before trying another new food.
 This is to help identify which foods your baby may be allergic or intolerant to.

 Also, be aware that many of your child’s later dietary habits often have their beginning in infancy.
-One study in 2014 found that babies who didn’t eat many fruits or vegetables in the 6- to 12-month period probably wouldn’t eat many fruits or vegetables as older children.
+One found that babies who didn’t eat many fruits or vegetables in the 6- to 12-month period probably wouldn’t eat many fruits or vegetables as older children.